Caught between two streams of traffic, in the gloom

 humor and honor from the everlasting dross!

-Or maybe it is not a poem at all, but a mere diary entry.
+Or maybe it isn't a poem at all, but a mere diary entry.
 There is room for both, in what we call literature for want of a more precise term.
-In this book I have included riddles, limericks, tankas, hymns and psalms, prose-poems, poetic-prose, blank verse, music hall, fable, doggerel…there has, surely, to be room for every permutation of this human language; and quite a few more permutations that we haven’t thought up yet.
+In this book I have included riddles, limericks, tankas, hymns and psalms, prose-poems, poetic-prose, blank verse, music hall, fable, doggerel… there has, surely, to be room for every permutation of this human language, including spume and cruor; and quite a few more permutations that we haven't thought up yet.

-The mad Ezra is of course Ezra Pound, about whom Lowell also wrote in a companion-poem in the same collection, “Notebook”.
-Lowell visited Pound in hospital after the end of Hitler’s War; the latter having spent the war making radio broadcasts for Mussolini that were overtly anti-Semitic, the US government indicted him for treason and held him in the prison-hospital for the criminally insane.
-Lowell was among those who campaigned for his release.
+The mad Ezra is of course Ezra Pound, about whom Lowell also wrote in a companion-poem in the same collection, "Notebook".
+Lowell visited Pound at St. Elizabeth's, the psychiatric hospital in south-east Washington where Ezra was confined after the end of Hitler's War; having spent most of it making radio broadcasts for Mussolini that were overtly anti-Semitic, the US government indicted him for treason and held him in that "prison-hospital for the criminally insane".
+Lowell, himself a former recipient of psychiatric help (click here), was among those, including Eliot, Frost and Hemingway, who campaigned for his release (click here).

 Lowell's explorations and experiments and extensions of the private into the poetic were essential to the development of the art of poetry in the 20th century.
 In blank verse, this poem, and also in liberated if not completely free verse, this is nevertheless a perfectly constructed sonnet.